margo/spec-draft/Margo Edge Interoperability Standard.md

 Upon installation requests from end users, Workload Orchestration Vendors SHALL retrieve [application packages](#application-package) using git pull requests from [Application Registries](#application-registry).

 At minimum, Margo-compliant WOS SHALL provide methods for end users to manually configure connections between WOS and [application registries](#application-registry).

+> **Note:** This is required so as not to prohibit end users from being able to install any Margo-compliant application they wish, including applications developed by end users.

+The Workload Orchestration Vendor MAY provide enhanced user experience options such as pre-configuring application registries to monitor.
+These can include application registries from third-party application vendors or their own applications.

+> **Note:** The specifics of the installation process are still under discussion: this could be for example a GitOps based approach.

+During the installation process, containers referenced in application manifests (Helm Charts or Compose files) are retrieved from container/Helm registries.

 ### Secure Access to Application Packages